 4. Prime Your System For Cold & Flu Season

-MY RECOMMENDATION: Take six weeks of echinacea (A. Vogel Echinaforce), followed by six weeks of medicinal mushrooms (Four Sigma Foods Instant Shitake), during the winter months.
+MY RECOMMENDATION: Take six weeks of echinacea (A. Vogel Echinaforce), followed by six weeks of medicinal mushrooms (Four Sigmatic Mushroom Elixirs), during the winter months.
 If you have an acute infection, take an echinacea supplement every three to four hours.

 5. Adapt To Seasonal Stresses

 The name says it all: “adaptogenic” herbs help the body adapt to stress.
 Studies show that cortisol and blood sugar levels remain more stable on these types of herbs.
-They also affect an improvement in energy and a sense of wellbeing.
-Rhodiola is a great adaptogenic herb that improves overall energy, mood and focus.
-Panax Ginseng is also a good one, thanks to its powerful immune boosting qualities and blood sugar-stabilizing effects.
-Or, if you’re feeling anxious, Ashwaganda helps resistance to stress, as well as having a calming effect.
+They also improve energy and trigger a sense of wellbeing.
+Rhodiola is a great adaptogenic herb that improves overall energy, mood, and focus.
+Panax ginseng is also a good one, thanks to its powerful immune-boosting qualities and blood sugar-stabilizing effects.
+Or, if you’re feeling anxious, Ashwagandha helps resistance to stress, as well as having a calming effect.

 MY RECOMMENDATION: Try an adaptogen for six weeks and notice your energy go up and stress levels go down.
 I suggest taking adaptogens twice a day, in the morning and then at lunch, so there is no interfering with sleep patterns.
-I like Standard Process Rhodiola and Panax Ginseng Formula and Solgar Ashwaganda Root Extract.
+I like Standard Process Rhodiola and Ginseng Complex and Solgar Ashwagandha Root Extract.
 Though many adaptogens boost immunity, it’s best to stop taking them and switch to echinacea during an acute infection.

 6. Feed Your Gut Flora